 When to see a doctor about breath-holding

-You should also consult a doctor if your child:
+You should consult a doctor about breath-holding if your child:

 - is younger than six months

-- has shaking and stiffness lasting for much longer than a minute, and takes a while to recover.
-This might not be simple breath-holding.
+- has shaking and stiffness lasting for longer than a minute, and takes a while to recover – this might not be simple breath-holding.

-You can’t prevent breath-holding, but you might be able to prevent the events leading up to it:
+You can’t prevent breath-holding, but you might be able to prevent the events leading up to breath-holding:

-- Give children plenty of warning if you need to make a change to a different activity or situation.
-This means they won’t get too much of a fright when things change.
+- Give your child plenty of warning if you need to make a change to a different activity or situation.
+This means he won’t get too much of a fright when things change.